 Alimony Reform Task Force

 More clarity in spousal maintenance law will also create more predicability for the parties of divorce, which will promote more settlements out of court and less acrimonious litigation.
-Whenever our lawmakers have an opportunity to reform the Maintenance Statute to encourage more predictability in court, we reduce the chance of a revolving courtroom door for the parties of divorce.
+Whenever our lawmakers have an opportunity to reform the Maintenance Statute to encourage more predictability in court, it could result in a reduction of revolving courtroom doors for the parties of divorce.
 Divorce already creates strains on family relationships beyond the two that are divorcing.
 However, a revolving courtroom door can rip apart the fabric of relationships collateral to the parties that often never recover.

 How can you support this proposal:

-- Contact your lawyer, any lawyer you or anyone who cares about you may know and ask them to support this proposed legislative language through ANY Attorney’s organization to which they are affiliated!
-Attorney group’s support would be very helpful in passing Retirement Alimony Reform in 2018.
+- Contact your lawyer and any lawyer you know and ask them to support proposed legislative language that comes about through ANY Attorney’s organization to which they are affiliated!
+Attorney group’s support would be very helpful in passing Alimony Reform in 2019.

 - Help Minnesota Alimony Reform!
 Find out how – Click Here

 Currently, due to the lack of specific guidelines in the Minnesota divorce law, there can be differed awards from different Judges, sometimes in the same Court.

 “The reform of Spousal Maintenance law is needed in Minnesota to bring fairness, self support and finality to the parties of divorce.
 We want to reform the law to enable the courts to apply them consistently, regardless of the judge presiding, while protecting the truly needy.”

 – END –